Pledges And Targets

 As the non-fossil generation target is conditional on the provision of resources, the CAT has based its rating on the intensity target.
 The non-fossil generation target would result in lower absolute emissions than the intensity target alone, effectively leading to a larger reduction in intensity than in the NDC target itself.

 In the Copenhagen Accord in 2010, India has pledged to reduce the emissions intensity of its GDP by 20–25% in 2020 below 2005 levels.
 This target does not cover emissions from the agricultural sector.
-The quantification of this pledge covers a range of emissions between 3.7–3.9 GtCO2e in 2020 (excluding LULUCF).
-These emissions are 3.5–3.7 times greater than 1990 emissions levels.
+The quantification of this pledge covers a range of emissions between 3.3–3.6 GtCO2e in 2020 (excluding LULUCF).
+These emissions are 55 to 66% higher than 2010 emissions levels.
+The emissions level of the target is reduced compared to the estimate before the pandemic (by 9-12%).

 In 2007, then Indian Prime Minister Singh pledged that India’s per capita emissions would never exceed those of the developed world.
 Meeting this pledge does not require any emissions reductions compared to current policy projections up to 2030.
 While not shown in the figure, we take this pledge into account in the global pathway to 2100 when calculating the rise in global temperature.